 Acceptable Computer System Use Agreement

-Each student and his or her parent, as well as each employee, must sign the division’s Acceptable Technology Use Agreement which is provided annually, along with a link to the division’s policy and regulation on the topic.
+Each student and his or her parent, as well as each employee, must sign the division’s Acceptable Technology Use Agreement which is provided annually in the Code of Student Conduct. along with a link to the division’s policy and regulation on the topic.

 Each school division must annually notify parents, employees and other building occupants about asbestos inspections, response actions, and post-response action activities.
-View a copy of Charlottesville Schools asbestos notification here.
+View a copy of the Charlottesville City Schools annual AHERA/asbestos notification here.

 Availability of School Division Policies and Regulations

 Each division must make an annual announcement at the beginning of the school year advising the public that current copies of all division policies and regulations are available on the division’s website.
 The announcement should also state that printed copies of school division policies and regulations are available to citizens who do not have online access.
 Charlottesville City Schools policies are available online, as well as at each city school.
-The CCS Highlights and Handbook contains summaries of many school division policies and is available online and is mailed home at the end of the summer.
+The CCS Highlights and Handbook (available online and mailed to households in August) contains summaries of many school division policies and gives instructions about how to find our policies online.

-Upon approval of the school division’s budget by the appropriating body every year, the school board must publish the approved annual budget, in line item form, including the estimated required local match, on the division’s website.
-Charlottesville City School’s 2016-2017 Annual Budget can be found here.
+Upon approval of the school division’s budget by the appropriating body every year, the school board must publish the approved annual budget, in line-item form, including the estimated required local match, on the division’s website.
+Charlottesville City School’s budget information can be found here.

 Code of Student Conduct, Compulsory Attendance Law, Parental Responsibility and Involvement